v-ko/rhythmbox-plugin-playlists-import-export/README.md

 TODO
 --------------------
-- Warning on first import that existing static playlists will be deleted
+- Warning on first import that existing static playlists will be deleted - in the settings
-- import on startup (there's a bug - we have to wait for stuff to load first)
+- import on startup (there's a bug - we have to wait for stuff to load first) (by timestamp ?)
 - autoexport on runtime playlist changes (+switch autoexport on/off)

 Change log